 On July 8, 2009, the Court granted the Receiver's motion (Doc.
 146) for possession of property located at 15576 Fruitville Road in Sarasota, Florida (the "Fruitville Property").
 (Doc.
 148.)
-To purchase the property, Nadel paid a \$5,000 deposit on March 5, 2003, and the names of Nadel and Mrs. Nadel, was deeded to their trusts, and was rented to third parties.
+To purchase the property, Nadel paid a \$5,000 deposit on March 5, 2003, and \$201,163.93 at closing.
+The Fruitville Property is residential property that was purchased in the names of Nadel and Mrs. Nadel, was deeded to their trusts, and was rented to third parties.
 Presently, the tenant pays a monthly rent of \$500.
 The Fruitville Property has one known encumbrance: a loan with Northern Trust on which there is a remaining principal balance of approximately \$173,929.23.
-As discussed in Section V.A.1 above, in conjunction with the sale of the assets of the VJC, the Receiver reached an agreement resolving outstanding debt obligations between Northern Trust and Receivership Entities.
-As part of that agreement and upon the sale of the Fruitville Property, Northern Trust has agreed to accept in full satisfaction of the mortgage, the principal amount of the mortgage owed when the Property became a Receivership asset, exclusive of all fees and penalties, provided a sale of the Property is closed within one year of the Court's order approving the agreement with
+As discussed in Section V.A.1 above, in conjunction with the sale of the VJC's assets, the Receiver reached an agreement resolving outstanding debt obligations between Northern Trust and Receivership Entities.
+As part of that agreement and upon the sale of the Fruitville Property, Northern Trust has agreed to accept in full satisfaction of the mortgage, the principal amount of the mortgage owed when the Fruitville Property became a Receivership asset, exclusive of all fees and penalties, provided a sale of the property is closed by January 20, 2011.
+(See Order, Jan.
+20, 2010 (Doc.
+321).)